Matrix3600/musl-cross/README.md

 # musl-cross

-This is a simple and lightweight project for making a cross-compilation toolchain with the GCC compiler and the musl C library.
+This is a simple and lightweight project for making a cross-compilation toolchain with the GCC compiler and the Musl C library.

 These ready-to-use toolchains run on:

-- Linux x86_64
+- Linux x86-64
 - Linux ARM64
 - Windows x86-64